Bring out the best in your employees with high-performance management

 And that’s tough to do.

-I honestly feel bad for managers.
-They have so much on their plate, so many responsibilities, they get none of the credit, all the blame, and when employees are disengaged (or quit) it’s their fault.
+Managers have so much on their plate, so many responsibilities, they get none of the credit, all the blame, and when employees are disengaged (or quit) it’s their fault.

 Expectations are arguably way too high for managers, considering everything they have to know and be good at.